sohail-aspose/groupdocs-blog/content/Groupdocs.Blog/2021-07-07-generate-reports-from-csv-data-in-java/index.md

 draft: false
 url: /2021/07/07/generate-reports-from-csv-data-in-java/
 author: 'Shoaib Khan'
 summary: 'The [Comma Separated Values](https://docs.fileformat.com/spreadsheet/csv/) (CSV) is a file format for storing the data in the form of plain text where the values are separated by commas.
 CSV is widely used for exchanging data among applications.
 As a developer, we often need to convert the large CSV data into a presentable format.
-This article will guide you to **convert CSV data into PDF and MS Word reports in Java** using a simple template.
+This article will guide you to **convert CSV data into PDF and MS Word reports in Java** using a simple template.'

-The following topics are covered in this article:

-*   Report Generation Java API
-*   Generate PDF Report from CSV Data
-*   Generate MS Word Report from CSV data'
 tags: ['Convert CSV to PDF in Java', 'CSV to PDF using template', 'CSV to Word Report in Java', 'Generate PDF report from CSV', 'Generate PDF Report in Java', 'Generate Reports', ]
 categories: ['GroupDocs.Assembly Product Family']
 ---